dmkgll/dmkgll/index.md

 layout: default
 ---

-This Is The Website of Deryk Makgill.
-I write about Bitcoin mostly, but other stuff as well.
+This is the website of Deryk Makgill.
+I write and do research here about Bitcoin mostly.

 ### Categories...